 Oracle said last month it added new data centres in five countries and plans to add 36 locations by the end of the year.

 It said its total revenue rose nearly 2% to $9.8 billion, beating analysts' average estimate of $9.75 billion, according to IBES data from Refinitiv.

 Net income fell to $2.57 billion in the quarter ended February 29, from $2.75 billion.
 But on a per share basis, it rose to 79 cents per share from 76 cents a year earlier.

-On an adjusted basis, the company earned $1.16 per share beating estimates of $1.07.
+On an adjusted basis, the California-based company earned 97 cents per share, a cent above expectations.